 There are a variety of opportunities for students to gain experience playing in front of an audience, both in a competitive and non-competitive atmosphere.

 There are 2 regular opportunities for students to play in front of an audience purely for the experience, without having to compete.

 WAMTA Student Forum

 Held on the first Saturday of the month at a church in South Perth, the WAMTA Student Forum is an opportunity for beginners through to exam level students to play one song in front of an audience of students, parents and teachers.

-There is no cost to the student playing; there is a $2 fee for anyone else accompanying the student.
+There is no cost to the student playing; there is a $5 fee for adults accompanying the student.

 TOSA WA Members Days

 The Theatre Organ Society of Australia (WA Division) puts on a free music concert (“Members Day”) on the first Sunday of the month at the John Leckie Music Pavilion in Nedlands, where members (and often their students) are able to play the theatre organ or grand piano.